ceejbot/rainsong/nexus_docs.md

-A Skyrim mod that extends [Azurite II weathers](https://www.nexusmods.com/skyrimspecialedition/mods/42731) and [RAID weathers](https://www.nexusmods.com/skyrimspecialedition/mods/63116) to enhance rain sounds with regional variations as well as intensity variations.
+A Skyrim mod that extends [Azurite II weathers](https://www.nexusmods.com/skyrimspecialedition/mods/42731), [Azurite Weathers II -- Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/111269), and [RAID weathers](https://www.nexusmods.com/skyrimspecialedition/mods/63116) to enhance rain sounds with regional variations as well as intensity variations.

 I love the sound of rain in Skyrim.
 I love sheltering in a tent, lighting a campfire, and waiting out a storm.
 But it never sounds right to me!
 I decided to do something about it.
 The new rain loops were synthesized with a VST plugin.
 They're all 8 seconds long and stereo.
 They make a great base for layering on field recordings of thunder, wind, and closer-range rain sounds.

 ## What the mod does

 This mod adds new rain weathers to Azurite2 and RAID to set up regionally distinct sound loops.
 It does not use any scripts, so it is safe to add and remove any time you want.
+To be safe, you might want to be indoors or force the weather to a vanilla weather before you remove any weather mod that adds weathers.

 These are the vanilla rain weathers and which regions use them: